mehul-anand/lucky-birthday-app-mark-11/README.md

 # lucky-birthday-app-mark-11
-A website which checks whether your birthday is lucky or not by calculating if sum of digits in your birth date is divisible by your lucky number
+A website which checks whether your birthday is lucky or not by calculating if sum of digits in your birth date is divisible by your lucky number.

 ## Contents
 - Header